 Letters About Literature

-Letters About Literature is a national reading and writing contest for students in grades 4-12, run through the Library of Congress at the national level, and by Nevada Humanities at the state level.
-Students across the country are asked to read a book, poem, essay, or speech and write to the author (living or dead) about how the book affected them personally.
-Letters are then judged on state and national levels with Nevada winners announced in May of each year and national winners announced by the Library of Congress in late spring.
+Until 2019, Letters About Literature was a national reading and writing contest for students in grades 4-12, run through the Library of Congress at the national level, and by Nevada Humanities at the state level.
+Students across the country were asked to read a book, poem, essay, or speech and write to the author (living or dead) about how the book affected them personally.
+Letters were then judged on state and national levels with Nevada winners announced in May of each year and national winners announced by the Library of Congress in late spring.

 2019 Letters About Literature Winning Letters

 Congratulations to the 2019 Letters About Literature winners from Nevada.
 The following students won first place in their competition level.

 Robert Chondro, Level 1 winner, from Hyde Park Middle School in Las Vegas for his letter to Norton Jester, author of The Phantom Tollbooth.

 Ellie Lakatos, Level 2 winner, from Lawrence and Heidi Canarelli Middle School in Las Vegas for her letter to Maya Angelou, author of I Know Why the Caged Bird Sings.

 Gavin Markovic, Level 3 winner, from Veterans Tribute Career and Technical Academy in Las Vegas, for his letter to Harper Lee, author of To Kill a Mockingbird.

 Nevada’s 2019 Letters About Literature winners includes the letter written by high school student Gavin Markovic to author Harper Lee, a letter to Maya Angelou by middle-schooler Ellie Lakatos, and a letter to Norton Jester by elementary student, Robert Chondro.
 These letters can be found on the Double Down blog.